 There is a phenomenon known as the Aesthetic-Usability Effect, which is a perception that people believe a more aesthetically pleasing product is easier to use than a less-aesthetic product—even if it’s not easier to use.
 This is similar to attractiveness bias, which is often referenced when discussing the United States presidential election of John F. Kennedy v.
 Richard Nixon.

-Every design begins with the same essential elements—points, lines, and shapes.
+Every design begins with the same essential design elements—points, lines, and shapes.
 Similarly, even the most complex designs can be reduced to these vital pieces.
-We believe that great design is one where these pieces are used efficiently together.
+We believe that great graphic design is one where these pieces are used efficiently together.

 For instance, in the early days of designing Figma, we often talked about what tools you need to create modern designs for screens.
 We realized that the toolset does not have to be large if the tools are carefully selected and work together well.
-With a small set of functions (like the Vector Network tool or a Frame), designers can create a lot of different things to form sophisticated means of expression.
+With a small set of functions (like the Vector Network tool or a Frame), graphic designers can create a lot of different things to form sophisticated means of expression.

-The same is true for communications design.
+The same is true for visual communication design.
 You can create much of our designed world by using a small set of elemental shapes to build things of high complexity.
 Although the use of primary shapes and colors was famously promoted at the Bauhaus school as fundamental to design, these forms have been part of the language of design for hundreds of years.

 The famous New York Subway Map and signage is an excellent example of this in action.
 Before its total design overhaul in the 1960s, the New York Subway system was an exercise in confusion with hundreds of signs inconsistently designed even within a single station.

 It wasn’t until 1965 when graphic designers Massimo Vignelli and Bob Noorda took on the job of building the subway a visual identity with usability at its core, that it became much easier to navigate the system—thanks to well-considered signage and iconography.
 The pair focused on building a system that solved a problem and was aesthetically pleasing at the same time.